mines-erds/course-overviews/558_CourseOutline.md

 **Summative assessments:**
 - Week 5 notebooks on supervised ML techniques

-### 6. Analyze and critique results of machine-learning results for earth-resource data
+### 6. Analyze and critique machine-learning results for earth-resource data
 **Summative assessments:**
 - Week 6 essay on reproducibility
 - Week 6 find good and bad ML examples to make a crowd-sourced list